 What If All Else Fails And You Get Caught With The Crowd?

 So, zoo photography tips 101 – make the best use of the situation!
 You can get some really good candids where you can show human-animal interactions.
 With children in the frame, it can be quite interesting if there are areas where children are allowed to feed the animals.
+You can also capture human reactions while having both the humans and the animals in the frame.

 Also, most of the time you will notice that humans are excited to see these animals and some really enjoy being there observing what the animals do.
 Humans too can react humorously to animal behaviour.
 Stand back and photograph these moments as these can bring a smile to anybody’s face.